 - Step 1 FILLING

 - Step 2 Place all the ingredients for the torte filling (except 1/2 cup of the sugar) in a medium saucepan.
-Bring it to a simmer, often stirring with a wooden spoon, so it doesn’t scorch.
+Bring it to a simmer, often stirring with a wooden spoon so it doesn’t scorch.
 Continue simmering on low heat.
-Taste, and if you like, add the additional 1/2 cup of sugar.
+Taste, and add the additional 1/2 cup of sugar if you like.
 Continue cookie for 20 minutes.
 Remove from the heat and let it cool completely.
 I set mine on the cold porch with a lid!

 - Step 3 DOUGH AND ASSEMBLY

 - Step 4 While the filling is cooking and cooling, butter a flutter tart pan—Preheat the oven to 350°.
-Toast walnuts on a cookie sheet, toss them around until golden brown, about 10 minutes.
+Toast walnuts on a cookie sheet and toss them around until golden brown, about 10 minutes.
 Let cool completely.
 Check your filling!

 - Step 5 Please the walnuts, coconut sugar, orange or lemon zest, allspice, salt, cloves, nutmeg, baking powder, cassava flour, hazelnut flour, and almond flour in your food processor or blender and pulse until finely ground.
 If using a blender, you’ll need to place the mixture in a bowl and do the next step by hand.

 - Step 6 Add diced butter a couple of pieces at a time and pulse until the largest pieces are pea-size.
 Or mash with a fork if doing this step in a bowl.
 Add 1 egg and process in long pulses until dough forms a ball around the blade or comes together in your bowl.